 As a defender is breathing down your neck, you try to get open to receive a pass from your teammate.
 But no matter which way you go, the defender is there.

 That’s when you need the right moves to get free.
-An effective way to get open on the wing or perimeter against a pressure defense is called the V-Cut.
+An effective way to get open on the wing or on the perimeter against a pressure defense is the V-Cut.

 To properly V-Cut:

 - Start by walking toward the basket.
 The defender that is pressuring you should stay close and move in the same direction.

 - After taking a few steps toward the basket, quickly cut back to the wing or perimeter.
 This can help gain some separation.

 - You want to slow your defender down to a walk and then catch them off-guard with your quick cut back out.
 If viewed from above, this motion is generally in the shape of a V.